Mahboob-A/Algocode/README.md

 - Once the `code execution` by the `Judge` is completed, the RCE Engine `compares the output with testcases`.

 - After the `output comparison with testcases`, the RCE Engine formats the `result data` and `publish the result data` to an unified `result queue` in a `RabbitMQ` instance which is consumed by `Code Manager Service`.

+- In case, you want to learn more about the `Judge Engine`, please check <a href="https://github.com/Mahboob-A/online-judge/">Online Judge</a> - a light-weight solution to test the Judge locally.

 <br/>
 <br/>